s-itov/Manchester-United-Blog-ReactJS/README.md

 ### Authentication

-The service is initialized with three users, which can be used for immediate testing:
+The server is initialized with two users, which can be used for immediate testing:
 * peter@abv.bg : 123456
 * john@abv.bg : 123456